Page Reviewed / Updated - Oct. 2019

-Medicaid allows a spouse of the applicant to keep a portion of the assets, rather than require the couple to completely spend down all of their assets on care for eligibility purposes.
+Medicaid allows the spouse of the long-term care applicant to keep a portion of the assets, rather than require the couple to completely spend down all of their assets on care for eligibility purposes.
 In addition, there are both exceptions and strategies that couples can employ when considering their joint assets and applying for Medicaid.

 Institutionalized Spouse – An institutionalized spouse is the spouse who is applying for long-term care Medicaid.
 While this spouse is referred to as the “institutionalized” spouse, the name is misleading, as the spouse doesn’t necessarily have to reside in an institution, such as a nursing home facility.
 The spouse can instead receive long-term care services via a HCBS Medicaid Waiver at home or in the community.

-Spousal Impoverishment Law - Also known as Division of Assets.
-This law was put into effect to protect the community spouse and ensure he or she has adequate finances to support him or herself.
+Spousal Impoverishment Law - Also known as Division of Assets, this law was put into effect to protect the community spouse and ensure he or she has adequate finances to support him or herself.
 If not for the Spousal Impoverishment Law, Medicaid would combine the assets and income of both spouses and consider everything belonging to the applicant.
-The law would require that they spend everything on care, thereby the community spouse would be “impoverished” and unable to support themself.
+The law would require that the couple spend everything on care, therefore, the community spouse would be “impoverished” and unable to support himself or herself.